mcmv369/Hospitality-Revenue-Data-Analytics-PowerBI/README.md

 - AtliQ Exotica performs better compared to all 7 type of properties with 320 Million revenue, rating 3.62, occupancy percentage 57 and cancellation rate as 24.4%.
 - AtliQ Bay has the highest occupancy of 60% and Atliq seasons have lowest occupancy of 45%
 - We need to focus more on Elite customers across the cities as they drive the revenue boost
-- Week 29 recorded the highest revenue among all, which is 139.6 Million
+- Week 29 recorded the highest revenue among all, which is 139.7 Million
-- Elite type rooms has the most booking and as well higher cancellation rate

 # Learnt things from this Project